caddyserver/website/src/docs/markdown/profiling.md

 Two things to know before getting started:

 1. **Caddy profiles are NOT security-sensitive.** They contain benign technical readouts, not the contents of memory.
-They cannot enable hackers to have access to your system.
+They do not grant access to systems.
 They are safe to share.
 2. **Profiles are lightweight and can be collected in production.** In fact, this is a recommended best practice for many users; see later in this article.

 ## Obtaining profiles